ShurimasKitten/HomoclinicContinuation_COCO/README.md

 ## Example one: a standard Belnikov transition
-We now demonstrate the boundary value problem (BVP) using a four-dimensional climate model -- however, our implementation workds for any given system.
+We now demonstrate the boundary value problem (BVP) using a four-dimensional climate model; however, the implementation is applicable to any system.
 The periodic solutions have already been computed and are stored in the `exampleData` file.
-Users only need to provide their COCO compatible vector field and ODE function handle in the structural array `probSettings`; refer to `loadDefaultSettings()` for the detailed implementation.
-While neighboring bifurcations are illustrated, their computation is not included here.
+Users only need to provide a COCO compatible vector field and ODE function handle within the structural array `probSettings`.
+For details on the implementation, refer to the function `loadDefaultSettings()`.

 ### Code
 ```markdown